Authorized Flashing Security Feature

 Before moving configuration + data to the secure area, proper functionality of the setup should be verified in normal stand-alone mode.
 Once the setup is working as expected, do the following, to move the configuration + data into the secure area:

-- Start Flasher in MSD mode (Power up with Start Button held)
+- Start Flasher in file access mode (Power up with Start Button held)

 - Create a folder "_SECURE"

 - Move the requisite files to this folder